David C. Woodley

 John Gilbert was named Director of Public Relations for the Marching Hundred in 2004.
 A former trombone player and Drum major with the University of Iowa Hawkeye Marching Band, John is in charge of group photography and all aspects of Hundred media.Cody Gaither, Videographer

 Cody Gaither was appointed Hundred Videographer in 2002.
 A graduate of Indiana University, Cody marched sousaphone in the Hundred for five years.Laura Peters, Webmaster

-Laura Peters was a member of the Marching Hundred and is a graphic and web designer in Chicago, Illinois.
+Laura Peters was a four-year member of the Marching Hundred from 2001-2004.
 Send your Hundred website suggestions!